Table of contents

 • Provide proof of landlord insurance or shop with your lender’s insurance partners to secure coverage before closing.

-Step 6: Underwriting & Final Review
+Step 6: Underwriting and Final Review

-• Once all documentation, appraisal, and title work are in, the lender’s underwriting team reviews everything.
+Once all documentation, appraisal, and title work are in, the lender’s underwriting team reviews everything.

-• They’ll confirm:
+They’ll confirm:

-• Property value & DSCR meet requirements.
+• Property value and DSCR meet requirements

-• Borrower credit, experience, and liquidity align with guidelines.
+• Borrower credit, experience, and liquidity align with guidelines

-• Lease and occupancy requirements are satisfied.
+• Lease and occupancy requirements are satisfied

 Step 7: Clear to Close

-Step 8: Closing & Funding
+Step 8: Closing and Funding

 • Funds are disbursed at settlement, paying off any existing liens (if refinancing) and releasing any cash out proceeds to you.